johnnymugs/controllers-talk/talk.md

 - Why are you doing these wrong
 - There is something unique about Rails controllers that confuses people
 - there's not a lot of logic, or there shouldn't be!
+TODO: there really is room for improvement/expansion here

 {:/comment}